Ceramic Dictionary

 Working sequence

 1) Roll the clay out into a large, solid cylinder, twice the height and slightly bigger than the border you are going to make.
 Lay it between two guide bars, half the height of the cylinder and cut it in half length-wise with a clay wire cutter.
-Open and separate the two halves and lay them flat side down on the bars of wood d), and put one between the two walls.
+Open and separate the two halves and lay them flat side down on the bars of wood d) and put one between the two walls.

-2) Put the the piece of wood b) with the shape cut out at one end between the two walls and pull it along the top of the clay.
+2) Put the piece of wood b) with the shape cut out at one end of it between the two walls and pull it along the top of the clay.
 You will have to do this several times until all the excess clay is cleaned off and the shape is formed.

-3) Pull out the bar d) with the clay, so it just juts out beyond the end of the walls.
+3) Pull out the bar d) with the clay so it just juts out beyond the end of the walls.
 Hold a wire clay cutter against the outside end of the small walls and pull it down and through the clay.
 This will cut the border at 90º.

 4) Do the same through the space where the walls are separated, which is the length of the border.
 Pull out the wood and continue cutting at the correct length.

 5) Once cut, take out the bar of wood d) with the borders on it.
-If you have many bars of wood, leave the clay on them until dry enough to be picked up without deforming the shape and then clean them.
+If you have many bars of wood leave the clay on them until dry enough to be picked up without deforming the shape and then clean them.

 6) On a wooden board covered with a cloth, lay the borders out to dry.
 Put a plank of wood on top to stop them from warping while drying.

-ca: SANEFES (3) Estructura en plats
+ca: SANEFES (3) Estructura en plats.

-es: CENEFAS (3) Estructura en platos
+es: CENEFAS (3) Estructura en platos.

 Click on the title to see more images

 Plate borders; borders are spaces that go round the outer edge of an object.
-With plates the word is used when describing a design or part of its structure.
+With plates, the word border is used when describing a design or part of its structure.
 In the structure of plates the border is at a higher level than the center and can be any size, straight or slanted.
-The photos show four plates, the first two do not have a structural border and the last two do.

-ca: SANEFES (4) Disseny de Plats
+ca: SANEFES (4) Desseny de Plats

-es: CENEFAS (4) Diseño de Platos
+es: CENEFAS (4) Diseño de Platos.

 The center circumference of the border is narrower than the outer circumference.
 This must be taken into account by making the design narrower at the inner edge; both lines must follow the curve of the plate.
 Cut a piece of transparent paper so it is the same shape as the part it has to cover.
 Mark on the design and the center line and pounce the basic outlines.
 With any plate, jar, or lid that curves, either inwards or outwards, the transparent paper must be darted or cut so the size can be decreased or increased by overlapping or separating; this helps the paper to fit round the curves.